princewal/Shyftlabs/README.md

 The application can be viewed online on [Netlify](https://shyftlab-react.netlify.app)

+### running the app

+to run the app your need to first clone the [repo](https://github.com/princewal/Shyftlabs)

+and in your terminal, making sure you node installed, give the command

+    npm i
+    npm run dev

+you will see the application running on localhost:5173

 # Store Actions and Reducers

 The store has various actions that update the cart items in which we can remove, add, reduce and clear all the items in the cart items.